Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Acknowledgements

 \section{Acknowledgements}

 We thank Dr.~Jeffrey Yepez for numerous fruitful discussions of this work.
-S.H.B. acknowledges support from the Georgia Tech Quantum Alliance and a Georgia Tech Seed Grant.
-E.F.D. acknowledges DOE ASCR funding under the Quantum Computing Application Teams program, FWP number ERKJ347.
-This work used Bridges2 at the Pittsburgh Supercomputing Center through allocation PHY210084 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+SHB acknowledges support from the Georgia Tech Quantum Alliance and a Georgia Tech Seed Grant.
+EFD acknowledges DOE ASCR funding under the Quantum Computing Application Teams program, FWP number ERKJ347.
+This work used Bridges2 at the Pittsburgh Supercomputing Center (PSC) and Delta and the National Center for Supercomputing Applications (NCSA) through allocation PHY210084 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.